-Hypoglycemia, an adverse drug event (ADE) related to insulin and sulfonylurea (SU) use, has been identified as one of the top 3 preventable ADEs by the U.S. Department of Health and Human Services.
-Yet the prevalence and high burden of disease in patients with Type 2 diabetes (T2D), particularly the elderly, are often underappreciated in clinical settings.
+Hypoglycemia, a dangerous drop in blood glucose levels related to insulin and sulfonylurea (SU) use, has been identified as one of the top three preventable adverse drug events by the U.S. Department of Health and Human Services.
+Yet the prevalence and high burden of disease in patients with type 2 diabetes (T2D), particularly the elderly, are often underappreciated in clinical settings.
 Supporting the early identification and management of those at greatest risk is critical.

 The Endocrine Society has embarked on a multi-year quality improvement project, the Hypoglycemia Prevention Initiative, to design and test clinical interventions in primary care settings that will aim to decrease the number of patients at high-risk and the frequency and severity of their episodes.